dogmatic69/arduino-build-monitor/README.md

 ### Requirements

-This requires the Eth lib to work from https://github.com/jcw/ethercard, see the docs for installation
+This requires the Eth lib to work from https://github.com/jcw/ethercard, see the docs for installation.

+The code is configured to use DHCP and get an IP address automatically, this can be configured and hard coded.
+Also make sure the MAC address is unique to your network

 ### Usage